-[PHOTO] Stephen L. Baum, 61, has been a director since 1999.
-He is Chairman of the Board, President STEPHEN L. BAUM and Chief Executive Officer of Pacific Enterprises and Sempra Energy.
+Stephen L. Baum, 62, has been a director since 1999.
+He is Chairman of the Board, President and Chief Executive Officer of Pacific Enterprises and Sempra Energy.
 He is a director of Computer Sciences Corporation.

-[PHOTO] John R. Light, 61, became a director in 2001.
+John R. Light, 62, has been a director since 2001.
 He is an Executive Vice President and the General Counsel of Pacific Enterprises and Sempra Energy.
 Prior to joining Sempra Energy in 1998, he was a partner in the law firm of Latham & Watkins.
 He is a member of the Board of Trustees of St. John's Hospital in Santa Monica and the San Diego Museum of Art.

-[PHOTO] Neal E. Schmale, 55, became a director in 2001.
+Neal E. Schmale, 56, has been a director since 2001.
 He is an Executive Vice President and the Chief Financial Officer of Pacific Enterprises and Sempra Energy.
-Prior to joining Pacific NEAL E. SCHMALE Enterprises in 1997, he was Chief Financial Officer of UNOCAL Corporation.
-He is a member of the Board of Directors of WD-40, the San Diego Symphony Orchestra Association and the
+He is a member of the Board of Directors of WD-40, the San Diego Symphony Orchestra Association and the YMCA-Mission Valley.

-YMCA--Mission Valley.